 Miners are special nodes in a network.
 The task of the miner is to validate “intended” transactions, solve the puzzle, and publish/share it to the network so everyone can add the new transaction to the chain in their ledger.

 Miners try to solve these mathematical puzzles.
 This ensures that everyone in the network collectively agrees that this is the next chain in the official ledger that everyone in the network should use.

 We’ve also learned that every block in a blockchain contains 3 types of data.

 - Hash of the previous block

 Of course, what’s stored in every block depends on the blockchain, but a simple example would be that in the Bitcoin blockchain, every block stores information about bitcoins.

 We also learned that every block contains a unique string of random letters and numbers which is called a “hash.”
-The hash holds information about the block, so once a piece of information in a block changes, so does the hash.
+The hash holds information about the block, so once a piece of information in a block changes so does the hash.

-In order connect the blocks with each other, every block holds the hash string of the previous block.
+In order to connect the blocks with each other, every block holds the hash string of the previous block.
 Only the first block, at the “genesis” of the chain, does not contain the hash of a previous block, simply because it was the first block in the chain.

-In sum, the implementation of blockchain is incredibly detailed and complex, but my explanation of the concepts and ideas – in plain english – should already answer a lot of your questions.
+In sum, the implementation of blockchain is incredibly detailed and complex, but my explanation of the concepts and ideas – in plain English – should already answer a lot of your questions.

 Blockchain is a secure method for allowing individuals to deal directly with each other.
 It is a public digital ledger of transactions that records information in a way that makes it tough to hack or alter.
 The list of records, known as "blocks," are all linked together using cryptography.